Cyclic operads, Koszul complexes, and hairy graph complexes: Hairy graph complexes

 Now, the respective hairy graph complex differentials are defined by edge contraction, using the composition in the cyclic operad.
 Tracing through the above constructions, one shows that these correspond to the respective Koszul complex differentials.

 \begin{rem} The above presentation of the hairy graph complexes can be compared with the complex of hairy $\mathscr{O}$-graphs introduced by Conant, Kassabov, and Vogtmann in \cite[Section 3]{MR3029423}, where the cyclic operad is denoted by $\mathscr{O}$.

-We underline the following differences: \begin{enumerate} \item The authors work with graphs with no bivalent vertices; in our framework, this corresponds to replacing $\mathscr{C}$ by $\mathscr{C}_{\geq 3}$, the subobject supported on sets $\n$ with $n \geq 3$. \item The authors label the hairs by elements of a symplectic vector space $(W,\omega)$, sometimes restricting to labels in the symplectic basis $\mathcal{B}$ (the notation $W$ is used here rather than $V$ so as not to confuse with our notation for vertices).
-The authors point out that the symplectic form is irrelevant (see \cite[Section 3.4]{MR3029423}, for example).
+We underline the following differences: \begin{enumerate} \item The authors work with graphs with no bivalent vertices; in our framework, this corresponds to replacing $\mathscr{C}$ by $\mathscr{C}_{\geq 3}$. \item The authors label the hairs by elements of a symplectic vector space $(W,\omega)$, sometimes restricting to labels in the symplectic basis $\mathcal{B}$ (the notation $W$ is used here rather than $V$ so as not to confuse with our notation for vertices).
+However, the authors point out that the symplectic form is irrelevant (see \cite[Section 3.4]{MR3029423}, for example).
 Hence, using the Schur correspondence, one can reduce to labelling legs {\em bijectively} by elements of a finite set, as we do. \item The authors only work with the even case, as exemplified by their orientation datum given by \cite[Definition 3.1]{MR3029423}.
 (Note that, our vertices are equivalent to the internal vertices of {\em loc. cit.}, similarly for the edges.) \end{enumerate}

 Conant, Kassabov, and Vogtmann define their hairy $\mathscr{O}$-graph complex

 where $k$ corresponds to the number of vertices of the graph.
 The differential is described in \cite[Section 3.2]{MR3029423}, corresponding to the usual contraction differential. \end{rem}